naev/naev/dat/naevpedia/mechanics/equipment.md

 Intrinisc outfits are modifications to the ship itself that do not take an outfit slot.
 They are usually much more difficult to obtain, as they require extensive modifications to the ship itself.
 Once installed, in general, they can not be removed nor moved to another ship.
-You can view the intrinsic outfits a ship has from the equipment window when [landed](mechanics/landing) at a spaceport with refueling capabilities.
+You can view the intrinsic outfits a ship has from the equipment window when [landed](mechanics/landing) at a spaceport with refuelling capabilities.